Loading...

 The average government IT infrastructure project takes 14 months from requisition to completion, with procurement compliance, Davis-Bacon wage requirements, and security vetting consuming more time than the actual installation — a cycle that leaves agencies running on aging infrastructure.

-Facility assessments with cleared personnel — documenting security zones, TEMPEST requirements, and redundancy needs.
+Facility assessments with vetted personnel — documenting security zones, redundancy needs, and infrastructure requirements.

-Redundant-path infrastructure designs meeting NIST standards with diverse MPOE entries and failover capacity.
+Redundant-path infrastructure designs meeting government standards with diverse MPOE entries and failover capacity.

-Installation by security-cleared W-2 technicians following government procurement and access protocols.
+Installation by background-checked, dedicated technicians following government procurement and access protocols.

 Distributed antenna systems for in-building first responder radio coverage meeting IFC Section 510 and local fire code requirements.